 Strachan's squad face the Auld Enemy in a friendly at Wembley on 14 August.

 Asked if the two football associations might agree to a more regular meeting, he said: "A lot of people would like it to be more regular, that's for sure.

 "I think we could use it, the money generated could go into grassroots football, both sides of the border."

-As he announced his squad , Strachan added: "I think players would love it, I think fans would like it and I think grassroots football would benefit from that."
+As he , Strachan added: "I think players would love it, I think fans would like it and I think grassroots football would benefit from that."